 My name is Ross W. Lambert, and I write software, music, and essays.
-I’m a follower of Jesus, a husband to Tammy, a father to Rebecca and Josephine, a father-in-law to Chris, and “Papa” to Rachel, William, Juliette, Lizzy, and Ming Ming Carter.
+I’m a follower of Jesus, a husband to Tammy, a father to Rebecca and Josephine, a father-in-law to Chris, and “Papa” to Rachel, William, Juliette, Lizzy, Ming Ming, and most recently, Benjamin Carter.

 This is a personal blog and has no association with my employer or my church.

 I’ve decided (again), to get serious about writing and have therefore rebooted this blog.
 It is my hope that it evolves into a mini-ministry of sorts; I hope to be an encouragement to my brothers and sisters in high tech.
 Yes, there are born again Christians in technology!
 Most people don’t know it, but Donald Knuth–who is often considered the father of modern software development–was a devout follower of Christ.